brandtam/sanity-sveltekit-shopify-starter/README.md

 1. You have a Shopify store.
 2. There are products in your store available for sale.

 In order to connect Shopify to Sveltekit you'll need to setup Shopify Storefront API access.
-You can do that here: https://shopify.dev/docs/custom-storefronts/building-with-the-storefront-api/manage-headless-channels
+You can do that quite simply by adding the Headless Sales Channel: https://shopify.dev/docs/custom-storefronts/building-with-the-storefront-api/manage-headless-channels

 Once you have your API key you'll need to add it to your `.env` file.
 You can do that by uncommenting the variables that you copied into `.env` from `.env.example` in an earlier step and replacing the placeholder values with the values that match your store domain, api version and api key.
 Your `.env` file should look something like this: